Architecture of Norway: Stave churches

 Possibly more than 1000 stave churches were built in Norway during the Middle Ages, most of them during the 12th and 13th centuries.
 Until the beginning of the 19th century, as many as 150 stave churches still existed.
-Many were destroyed as part of a religious movement that favored simple, puritan lines, and today only 28 remain, though a large number were documented and recorded by measured drawings before they were demolished.
+A number of them were destroyed as part of a religious movement that favored simple, puritan lines, and today only 28 remain, though a large number were documented and recorded by measured drawings before they were demolished.

 The stave churches owe their longevity to architectural innovations that protected these large, complex wooden structures against water rot, precipitation, wind, and extreme temperatures.
 Most important was the introduction of massive sills underneath the staves (posts) to prevent them from rotting.
 Over the two centuries of stave church construction, this building type evolved to an advanced art and science.
 After the Reformation, however, no new stave churches were built.
 New churches were mainly of stone or horizontal log buildings with notched corners.
 Most old stave churches disappeared because of redundancy, neglect or deterioration, or because they were too small to accommodate larger congregations, and too impractical according to later standards.

 Romanesque architecture

 The first stone churches in Norway were Romanesque, built under the influence of Anglo-Saxon missionaries, particularly bishop Nicholas Breakspear.
 Later churches were influenced by Continental architecture.
-Examples include the churches at Ringsaker, Kviteseid, and elsewhere.
-Many of these churches have either been lost or rebuilt in the Gothic style, but numerous examples still exist, notably the Trondenes Church at Trondenesin Troms.
+Examples include Ringsaker Church and the Old Kviteseid Church.
+A number of these churches have either been lost or rebuilt in the Gothic style, but numerous examples still exist, notably the Trondenes Church in Harstad Municipality in Troms county.

 Gothic architecture

 Several churches that were originally built as Romanesque structures were modified or extended during the Gothic period.
-Among these are the cathedral of Hamar, now in ruins, the Stavanger Cathedral, and the renowned Nidaros Cathedral, one of the most important pilgrim destinations in medieval Europe.
+Among these are the Old Hamar Cathedral (now in ruins), the Stavanger Cathedral, and the renowned Nidaros Cathedral, one of the most important pilgrim destinations in medieval Europe.

 Under Danish rule

 In the late Middle Ages, the Norwegian state was severely weakened.
 In 1389 Norway entered into a personal union with Denmark and Sweden in the Kalmar Union.
 As the kings resided in Denmark, Norway was gradually reduced to a provincial status, and after the Reformation most of its separate institutions were abolished.
 The Danish government in Copenhagen regarded Norway as a backward province to be exploited, but not worthy of investment in monumental architecture.
 Hence, ambitious Renaissance architecture is unusual in Norway compared to other European countries.

 Fortresses, such as Akershus in Oslo, Vardøhus in Vardø, Tønsberghus in Tønsberg, the Kongsgården in Trondheim and Bergenhus with the Rosenkrantz Tower in Bergen were built in stone in accordance with standards for defensive fortifications of their time.
-Many of these were modernized and rebuilt through the years.
+A number of these were modernized and rebuilt through the years.

 The Hanseatic League also built unique commercial buildings at Bryggen in Bergen, starting in the 16th century.
 They were log buildings combining native and German traditions.